thefangbear/algorithms/README.md

 # algorithms
-A collection of algorithm classes, mostly written in Java.
+A collection of algorithms and datastructures

-##sort/

-Sorting algorithms.